JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol16_1.md

 Since the Twentieth Century the desirability of a “_strong leader_” has been seriously questioned.
 In business the top-down management style has been challenged by a flat “_customer service_” model.
 This well demonstrated management method respects and values all employees, encourages leadership to rise out of the group, and rewards team effort.
 Yet even though business schools have long taught the desirability of this approach in MBA classes, there are few academic institutions that actually practice what they preach as the hierarchal top-down micromanagement model remains firmly entrenched in higher education.

 The flat management approach appears to better represent the universal model shared in _The Urantia Book_. “_The entire universe is organized and administered on the representative plan.
-Representative government is the divine ideal of self-government among non-perfect beings._” [45:7.3] (P. 517)
+Representative government is the divine ideal of self-government among non-perfect beings._” [[UB 45:7.3](/en/The_Urantia_Book/45#p7_3)]

 The Heavenly Father envisions our future, then steps aside to enable his sons and daughters living at every level to take responsibility for enacting His will.
 Though humans may choose to go it alone, the spiritual kingdom facilitates our dedication to do God’s will through the assistance of our Thought Adjusters, our many Unseen Helpers, and the Spirit of Truth.